|

 In the meantime:

-La la la la la laa, Won't you take me home
+La la la la la laa, Won't

 La la la la la laa, Back to old Cape Town